immers-space/svawc/README.md

 ## Acknowledgements

-Big thanks to @dmarcos for undertaking the massive task of porting A-Frame over to native Custom Elements for v1.4.0; this would not be possible otheriwse.
+Big thanks to @dmarcos for undertaking the massive task of porting A-Frame over to native Custom Elements for v1.4.0; this would not be possible otherwise.

 Code adapted from [svelte-tag](https://github.com/crisward/svelte-tag) by Chris Ward.